 DOES WEIGHT TRAINING STUNT GROWTH?

-No. This is a very common misconception has zero evidence to support it.
-Many studies have in fact, found no negative impact on skeletal growth/maturation.
-You would be surprised to hear that the forces put on the body during jumping and sprinting can be 3-4 times higher when compared to a child squatting with an external weight equivalent to their body weight.
-See this article for further information.
+This is a very common misconception that has zero evidence backing it.
+Modern studies have found no negative impact on skeletal growth or maturation in youth athletes that train with weights.
+In actuality, the forces put on the body during jumping and sprinting can be 3-4 times higher when compared to a child squatting with an external weight equivalent to their body weight.

-Our rule of thumb is this: if a child is old enough to play in structured sport classes, stay focused for a 30 minute session and follow instructions, they are old enough.
+Our rule of thumb is this: if a child is able to partake in structured sport classes, stay focused for a 30 minute session and follow instructions from adults, they are old enough.

 DO CHILDREN NEED SPORT-SPECIFIC TRAINING?

 Picture a continuum, with general athletic development training to the left and SST to the right.
-As the athlete develops and reaches maturity they will be able to move further and further to the right as they look to maximise performance.
-Every athletes must earn the right to progress and ensure they nail the fundamentals before moving onto more advanced training techniques.
+As the athlete develops and reaches maturity, they will be able to move further and further to the right as they look to maximise performance.
+Every athlete must earn the right to progress and ensure they nail the fundamentals, before moving onto more advanced training techniques.